aiven/aiven-docs/docs/products/dragonfly/howto/migrate-ext-redis-df-console.md

     Aiven.
 You have the option to initiate a new database migration at any time in the future, which will overwrite the entire database and its contents on Aiven with the latest data from the source.
--   Avoid actions that could disrupt the replication process, such as changing replication configurations or firewall settings.
+-   Avoid actions that can disrupt the replication process, such as changing replication configurations or firewall settings.
 :::